demetreades/win10guide/README.md

 [Documentation](https://httpd.apache.org/docs/)

-The main configuration file is `/etc/apache2/apache2.conf`
+The main configuration file is located at `/etc/apache2/apache2.conf`

 `ports.conf` is used to specify the ports that virtual hosts should listen on.